-Play England is working with Playing Out, London Play and the University of Bristol to directly support communities and local authorities across the country, particularly in disadvantaged areas, to reactivate a culture of children playing out in the streets near where they live and embed this in local policy.
+Play England worked with Playing Out, London Play and the University of Bristol to directly support communities and local authorities across the country, particularly in disadvantaged areas, to reactivate a culture of children playing out in the streets near where they live and embed this in local policy.

-- Supporting parents and communities to kick start resident-led street play through providing guidance and support online.
+- Supported parents and communities to kick start resident-led street play through providing guidance and support online.

-- Supporting residents and communities in up to nine target areas with poor health outcomes to activate street play in their neighbourhoods.
+- Supported residents and communities in up to nine target areas with poor health outcomes to activate street play in their neighbourhoods.

-- Working with locally based voluntary organisations and local authorities to advise them on the policies and processes that can support resident-led street play.
+- Worked with locally based voluntary organisations and local authorities to advise them on the policies and processes that can support resident-led street play.

-- Campaigning to raise awareness about the benefits of playing out, increase acceptance of children playing near where they live and stimulate demand for street play.
+- Campaigned to raise awareness about the benefits of playing out, increase acceptance of children playing near where they live and stimulate demand for street play.

 (Please note you will need Adobe Reader to view the resources)